Video Days: Synopsis

 Then footage is shown of all five skaters riding in the Blue Oldsmobile Ninety-Eight Regency interacting with various "Support our troops" protesters on the sidewalk.
 Jason Lee yells to the protesters the infamous line "No War for Heavy Metal!".

-Rudy Johnson's name is displayed while the accompanying song ("Just Like Heaven" by Dinosaur Jr.) starts playing.
+Rudy Johnson's name is displayed while the accompanying song ("Just Like Heaven" performed by Dinosaur Jr.) starts playing.
 Rudy then skates such locations as streets, car parks, plazas and Embarcadero (in San Francisco).
 Rudy's part ends abruptly as he performs an Ollie one foot to lipslide on a rail and almost runs into the camera.

 Jason Lee's name is displayed before he addresses the camera and says "You know I'll give you a hundred bucks and I'll take you out to Benihana's if you slide that 75 foot handrail".
 He then pulls a face at the camera and says "I'll give you 600 tries, I'll be back next week".
 Then he proceeds to skate when the accompanying song ("The Knife Song" by Milk) comes on.
 He skates various car parks, plazas, streets, schools etc. in his part.
 About 3/4 of the way through his part the song changes to "Real World" by Hüsker Dü.
 Then a newspaper reading "AMERICA GOES TO WAR: COMPLETE COVERAGE OF THE GULF CRISIS" is shown, then Jason Lee proceeds to sing a song that goes: